cobaltgit/TRIMUI_EX/README.md

 # PortMaster Bootstrap Gluon

-This gluon bootstraps PortMaster for Quark v2.0.0 "Fission" and is based on kloptops' [TRIMUI_EX](https://github.com/kloptops/TRIMUI_EX) bootstrapper, with any unneeded components removed.
+This gluon bootstraps PortMaster for Quark v2.0.0 "Fission" and is based on kloptops' [TRIMUI_EX](https://github.com/kloptops/TRIMUI_EX) bootstrapper, with unneeded components removed.

 **This gluon is not compatible with the TrimUI Smart.
 Please use this with the TrimUI Smart Pro or TrimUI Brick.**